The Canadian Disaster Database

 Information about data in the CDD

-The CDD is reviewed and updated periodically to add disasters that have occurred since the last update and to reflect new information that has become available about past disasters.
+The CDD is reviewed and updated periodically to add events that have occurred since the last update and to reflect new information that has become available about past disasters.

 It is important to note that:

 - There is currently no standardized guideline for collecting cost and loss data.
-Financial data can take years to finalize, and estimates are sometimes provided in the interest of keeping the database current.
-As such, information for recent events should be considered preliminary, possibly incomplete, and subject to change.
+Financial data can take years to finalize, and estimates can sometimes be provided in the interest of keeping the database current.
+As such, information for recent events, when displayed, should be considered preliminary, possibly incomplete, and subject to change.

 - The CDD may not be suitable for comparative analysis because of differences in jurisdictional responsibilities, the type of data that is available, and how it is collected and used over time.